Temporal structures of the X-ray photoemission problem: Model

 \section{Model}

 In our description of photoemission from a simple metal, a spinless tight-binding Hamiltonian represents the conduction band.
-The band being half filled, it is convenient to consider a lattice with an even number $\sz$ of sites.
+The band being half-filled, it is convenient to consider a lattice with an even number $\sz$ of sites.
 The model Hamiltonian then reads

 where the first term within parentheses on the right-hand side represents the conduction band, of width $4\tau$, while the second term models the electrostatic interaction, of strength $K$, between a core state $d$ and the first site $c_{\ell=0}$ in the tight-binding chain.
-The constant $K$ is negative, to make the interaction attractive.
-Notational brevity recommends the definition $\omtau \equiv \sfrac{\tau}{\hbar}$.
+The constant $K$ is negative to make the interaction attractive.
+Notational brevity recommends the definition

-Initially, the core level is occupied, and the last term on the right-hand side of Eq.~\eqref{eq:1} vanishes.
-At $t=0$, an x-ray photon ejects the core electron to a state outside the metal and suddenly creates the attractive core-hole potential $K<0$.
-The many-body state $\ket{\Psi_{t}\z}$ initially coincides with the ground state $\ket{\Omega_0\z}$ of the initial Hamiltonian, that is, the Hamiltonian on the right-hand side of Eq.~\eqref{eq:1} with $K=0$.
-After the sudden photoejection it evolves under the final Hamiltonian
+Initially, with an occupied core level, the last term on the right-hand side of Eq.~\eqref{eq:1} vanishes.
+At $t=0$, an x-ray photon ejects the core electron to a state outside of the metal.
+The many-body state $\ket{\Psi_{t}\z}$ initially coincides with the ground state $\ket{\Omega_0\z}$ of the initial Hamiltonian, that is, the $t<0$ Hamiltonian.
+For $t\ge 0$, after the sudden photoejection, the core state $d$ is vacant, so that $\mathcal{H}$ becomes equivalent to the final Hamiltonian